ChokoGroup/Choko-Hack/README.md

 # Choko-Hack v11.0.1
 ### Choko Hack for the Capcom Home Arcade

-The Choko Hack will allow you to add your roms to the CHA original system.
-You can preserve the original software without altering and use an USB disk to play your roms.
+The Choko Hack will allow you to play more roms with the CHA original system.
+You can preserve the original software, add games or use an USB disk to play your roms.

 Read the file '00 - Instructions.txt' to learn how to install.